DW Stadium

-The DW Stadium replaced Wigan’s previous home Springfield Park, where Wigan had played its home matches for almost 70 years.
-The stadium officially opened on the 4th of August 1999 with a friendly between Wigan and Manchester United.
-A few days earlier Wigan had already played another friendly against Morecambe.
+The DW Stadium officially opened on 4 August 1999 with a friendly between Wigan and Manchester United.
+A few days earlier, Wigan had already played another friendly at the stadium against Morecambe.

-The DW Stadium is located slightly less than 1.5 miles west of Wigan’s town centre and two rail stations, which are served by regular direct trains from Manchester and Liverpool (the stations lie a stone’s throw away from each other).
+The DW Stadium is located slightly less than 1.5 miles west of Wigan’s town centre and two rail stations, which are served by regular direct trains from Manchester and Liverpool (both stations lie a stone’s throw away from each other).

 Address: DW Stadium, Loire Drive, Wigan, WN5 0UZ

-Tickets
+Wigan Tickets

 Tickets for Wigan Athletic matches can be bought online, by phone +44 (0) 871 66 33 552, or at the ticket office at the DW Stadium.

-Relevant Internet links:
+Relevant Internet links

 Wiganlatics.co.uk – Official website of Wigan Athletic FC.